-Rather than dreading Valentine’s Day, see it as a day to treat yourself instead.
-You have the chance to spend some quality time with yourself!
-Book a beauty treatment or go and see a film you’ve been wanting to see for a while.
-You are the most important person in your life and deserve to be pampered.
+Rather than dreading Valentine’s Day, see it as a day to treat yourself.
+This is an opportune day to spend some quality time with yourself!
+Book a beauty treatment.
+Head to the cinema for that new film you’ve been dying to see.
+Today, the most important person in your life is you—and you deserve to be pampered.—Tilly

 If you keep looking for a partner in the same way you always have, chances are you’ll keep repeating the same mistakes.
 It’s a much better idea to try something completely new.
-Get off the dating apps and head out into the real world instead.
-Accept every invitation and get yourself out meeting new people.
-There are always lots of special events around Valentine’s Day which will allow you to spend time with like minded singles.
+Get off the dating apps—and head out into the real world.
+Accept every invitation.
+Get yourself out meeting new people.
+There are always lots of special events around Valentine’s Day where you can spend time with like-minded singles.—Izzy

-You aren’t going to meet your Mr or Miss Right sitting at home watching Netflix box sets.
-If you want to find love you have to go where people are most likely to be.
-Join a class or club where you can meet new people.
-Find out if there are any interesting talks taking place around Valentine’s Day.
-Even if you don’t find someone interesting right away you’ll learn something new which will give you a fantastic ice breaker.
+You won’t meet your Mr or Miss Right sitting at home in front of Netflix.
+If you want to find love, you have to go where people are most likely to be.
+Join a class or club where you can meet them.
+And if you can find an event geared toward a particular hobby or interest, you’ll already have something in common with anyone you meet there!—Bey

-Valentines Eve is without doubt, the most exciting night of the year if you are single!
-Walk in to any bar, restaurant, cafe, sports centre, art gallery or museum and see someone on their own, or in a small group – I can pretty much guarantee they are single.
+Valentine’s Day evening can be the most exciting night of the year if you’re single!
+Walk into any bar, restaurant, cafe, sports centre, gallery, or museum.
+See someone on their own, or in a small group?
+I can pretty much guarantee they’re single.
 Never has there been such an opportunity to know for sure that the object of your affections is unattached.
-Take advantage – and good luck!
+Take advantage of the moment—and good luck!—Gillian

-If you’d like to meet a partner in time for Valentine’s Day next year, you’re going to have to start prioritising your search now.
-Don’t put it off any longer as time goes by so quickly.
+If you’d like to meet a partner in time for Valentine’s Day next year, you need to start prioritising your search now.
+Don’t put it off any longer—or before you know it, it’ll be Valentine’s Day next year.
 If you don’t take action, nothing will happen.
-Make a plan now and work out exactly how you can increase your dating opportunities.
-If your diary is already full, seek some help from an experienced Matchmaking Agency such as Drawing Down the Moon.
-That way they can be working on your behalf while you carry on with your life.
+So make a plan, and work out exactly how you can increase your dating opportunities.
+And if your diary’s already full, reach out to the world-class matchmakers at Drawing Down the Moon.
+That way they can be working on your behalf while you carry on with your life.—James